cloudogu/gitops-build-lib/README.md

 ]
 ```

+If you should need to add addition arguments to `docker run` you can do so globally by setting
+`ADDITIONAL_DOCKER_RUN_ARGS` as global properties at `https://your-jenkins/manage/configure#global-properties`.
+This can be used to globally fix certain bugs in Jenkins agents or their docker config.

 ## Stages
 The GitOps-build-lib supports builds on multiple stages.
 A stage is defined by a name and contains a namespace (used to
 generate the resources) and a deployment-flag: